vitaly-t/sub-events/README.md

 ### Monitoring Subscriptions

-Class [SubEventCount] extends [SubEvent] with event [onCount], to observe the number of live subscriptions:
+Class [SubEventCount] extends [SubEvent] with event [onCount], to observe the number of subscriptions:

 ```ts
 import {SubEventCount, ISubCountChange} from 'sub-events';